the-laurel/chain-proposals/kava/Kava_Ethermint_Addressing_Scott_Stuart_Feedback.md

 The Evmos Community has taken into consideration @Scott_Stuart_'s [Twitter feedback](https://twitter.com/Scott_Stuart_/status/1563228443436728321).
 And it has separated the funding request for future Ethermint development from past development which $KAVA has already benefited from (image, branding, TVL, price).

-The current Evmos Community request on behalf of Tharsis is: <LINK last Reddit post>, for Ethermint past development efforts, done until September 1st 2022.
+The current Evmos Community request on behalf of Tharsis, for Ethermint past development efforts, done until September 1st 2022 [has been posted on Kava's Reddit on October 8th, 2022](https://www.reddit.com/r/kava_platform/comments/xyxr1o/prevotelast_version_ethermint_funding_proposal/).
 With an ask of 1.25M (1,250,000) $EVMOS ($KAVA amount TBD next Tuesday).

 ## 0.)
 > [https://twitter.com/Scott_Stuart_/status/1563228448453042176](https://twitter.com/Scott_Stuart_/status/1563228448453042176)